 General Charateristics of Fungi

-Group of asci from a perithecium.
+Higher magnification showing a group of asci from a perithecium.
 Each ascus has 8 ascospores.

 Ascomycete fruiting bodies can be very diverse in their morphology such as this large morel.
-The asci and ascospores are produced on the convoluted surface
+The asci and ascospores are produced on the convoluted surface.